14-TR/ForgeNews/docs/acled_integration.md

 # ACLED API Integration Guide

-This guide describes how to configure Cursor AI to interact with the Armed Conflict Location & Event Data Project (ACLED) API.
+This guide describes how to configure ForgeNews to interact with the Armed Conflict Location & Event Data Project (ACLED) API.

 ## 1. Register and Obtain API Credentials